Azure/azure-sdk-for-js/sdk/cosmosdb/cosmos/README.md

 #### Conflicts

-For example, if you try to create a container using an ID (name) that's already in use in your Cosmos DB database, a `409` error is returned, indicating the conflict.
+For example, if you try to create an item using an `id` that's already in use in your Cosmos DB database, a `409` error is returned, indicating the conflict.
 In the following snippet, the error is handled gracefully by catching the exception and displaying additional information about the error.

 ```js
 try {